The Tree That Owns Itself

 According to a legend first printed in the local newspaper on August 12, 1890, Colonel William H. Jackson's will deeded the tree possession of itself and all the land within eight feet of its trunk.
 Is this deed legally binding?
 We’re not sure, as no one has ever contested the tree’s property rights.

 Today’s tree is actually a “junior.”
 The original giant oak, estimated around 400 years old, fell over during a wind storm on October 9, 1942.
 Not wanting the tradition to die, members of the Junior Ladies Garden Club of Athens were determined to replace the Tree.
-Garden Club members gathered acorns from the site and lovingly began growing a second generation white oak to replace Colonel Jackson's beloved tree.
+Garden Club members gathered acorns from the site and lovingly began growing a second-generation white oak to replace Colonel Jackson's beloved tree.
 In just four short years, on December 4, 1946, Junior Ladies members planted the sapling that stands tall today as the Tree That Owns Itself.

 All of Athens is indebted to the Junior Ladies Garden Club for caring for the Tree.
-Two longtime members, Lovat Wilkins and Maryann Hodgson, led the initial campaign to adopt the tree in the 1940s.
+Two longtime members, Lovat Wilkins and Maryann Hodgson led the initial campaign to adopt the tree in the 1940s.
 Second and third-generation Club members are now helping look after the Tree that Owns Itself, to keep it healthy and the property clean.
-Being Stewards of the Tree is an integrated part of Junior Ladies' Garden Club and its oldest continuing project.
+Being Stewards of the Tree is an integrated part of the Junior Ladies' Garden Club and its oldest continuing project.

 The inscription on the plaque reads:

 OF THE GREAT LOVE I BEAR